IroniumStudios/Quantum-Browser/README.md

 Quantum is a modern web browser, built on top of modern web technologies such as `Electron` and `React`, that can also be used as a framework to create a custom web browser (see the [License](#license) section).

+## NOTE
+This project has been scrapped and is now LunarWolf, which you can find here: https://github.com/IroniumStudios/LunarWolf-Browser

 </div>

 # Table of Contents: